QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 >>> result = proxy_instrument.get_some_value()

 Now this could block the script making this call, and the RPC object itself, until (or if!) it returns.
-Instead we can make a call
+Instead, we can make the call through the ``rpc_nonblocking`` attribute to make the execution asynchronous like so:

 >>> result_future = proxy_instrument.rpc_nonblocking.get_some_value()
 >>> assert isinstance(future, QMI_RpcFuture)
 >>> # Could possibly do other calls here
 >>> result = result_future.wait()  # Blocks this script only, not the RPC object

-The call now uses function `non_blocking_rpc_method_call` that returns the **QMI_RpcFuture** object itself,
+The call now returns the **QMI_RpcFuture** object itself, which we can ``wait()`` on later to obtain the result (if any) when needed.

-..
-The below part of this sentence is very stilted and I am not sure what it is trying to convey.

-and the result is then obtained in the call script (if it should return one) or just wait until the call is finished.

 Note that if the issue is slowly responding hardware, and several non-blocking calls are made which want to get a response from the hardware, this could lead into unexpected hardware responses and/or other kinds of issues, potentially even crashing the program.